A last minute decision- A idyllic jewel a Central America

 After a detailed run down of the vehicle and the do’s and don’ts on Costa Rican roads (one of which I’ll come to later), we headed off on our 3 to 4 hour drive to Manuel Antonio, located on the Pacific Ocean side of Costa Rica.

-Our accommodation was the Hotel Parador, Manuel Antonio.
+The pool at the Hotel Parador, Manuel Antonio

 Monteverde is well known for its ecotourism & Cloud Forest Reserve.